Units and alcohol: wine

 - Keep your bottle of wine off the table.
 Pour a glass and put it away

-- Try a low strength beer, around 3-4% abv (these also tend to be lower in sugar)
+- Try a low strength beer (3-4% abv) as these tend to be lower in sugar

 - Alcohol is absorbed slowly when you drink with food.
 Only drink with main meals.
 Try these healthy food ideas

 - Have a look at these top tips to cut down on alcohol

 Drink Free Days

 Drink Free Days is a simple and easy way to track the days you drink alcohol and the days you don't.
 Feel healthier, lose weight and save money – simply nominate days to take off drinking and get practical, daily support to help you stick to it.